huntikins/Portfolio-v4/README.md

 ## About

-- All about me, almost like an extreme resume. will cover education/work/skills but also cover personal interests as well as my other projects (i.e. outland publishing & web solutions)
+- All about me, almost like an extreme resume. will cover education/work/skills but also cover personal interests as well as my other projects (i.e. outland publishing & web solutions) - Outland in the IceBox for now

 ## Contact